Coral Reef Ecosystem Accounting

 Step 2: Reef extent classification and mapping

-Once source data are assembled, reef extent is classified using the IUCN GET M1.3 category, with optional national sub-classification by geomorphology (fringing, barrier, atoll, patch) or depth zone (reef flat, crest, slope).
-Remote sensing classification is validated using field survey data at representative sites.
+Classify reef extent using IUCN GET M1.3, with optional sub-classification by geomorphology (fringing, barrier, atoll, patch) or depth zone (reef flat, crest, slope).
+Validate remote sensing classifications using field survey data.
+See TG-4.1 Remote Sensing and Geospatial Data for classification workflows.

 Step 3: Condition variable measurement